15 Intriguing Facts About Walt Disney

 Though many people play golf to relax, Disney couldn't deal with it.
 After giving up polo at his doctor's behest, Walt took up golf, getting up at 4:30 a.m. to squeeze in nine holes before work.
 He found the game so frustrating that he quit and took up a more chill sport—lawn bowling.

-11. Walt felt responsible for his mother’s death.
+11. Walt Disney felt responsible for his mother’s death.

 Once he became successful, Walt bought his parents a rather extravagant present: a new house.
 And when his parents needed something fixed, tweaked, or repaired, he sent his own repairmen from the studio over to take care of it.
 Such was the case when they discovered a problem with their furnace in 1938.
 Tragically, his team didn’t take care of the issue properly, and Flora Call Disney died of carbon monoxide poisoning at the age of 70.
 His father, Elias, also fell very ill from the gas leak, but survived.
 Walt’s daughter, Sharon, said that even years later, Walt found the subject nearly impossible to talk about.

-12. His housekeeper was a very wealthy woman.
+12. Walt Disney's housekeeper was a very wealthy woman.

 Thelma Howard was the Disney family’s live-in housekeeper and cook for three decades.
 She was hired in 1951 and quickly became part of the family, even making sure the fridge was well-stocked with hot dogs—Walt liked to eat them cold as a snack when he got home from work.
 As part of her annual Christmas gift, the Disneys gave her stock in the company.
 She never did anything with her shares, and by the time she died in 1994, the woman was a multimillionaire because of them.
 She left nearly $4.5 million to poor and disabled children, and roughly the same amount to her disabled son.